zenthiccc/sneakrs/README.md

 ## Description

 Sneakrs is not just any typical e-commerce website.
-It is a live marketplace for buying limited edition sneakers
+It is a mock-up market website for buying limited edition sneakers

 ## Techstack used: